AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 Again I really learned a lot of things, but on the other hand I feel that even more questions arise after this project:
 - how can a neural network be validated?
 My only criteria was that I tried to observe if the network has understood the rules of center driving
-- why are some attempts crazy and some others pretty good
+- why are some attempts crazy and some others pretty good?
-- there seems to be so much of random inside the approach
+- there seems to be so much of random inside the approach, is it just because I'm a beginner or is this normal?
-- accuracy has nearly no meaning, rather the opposite: networks with the smallest loss had the worst results according to my observation
+- accuracy has nearly no meaning, rather the opposite: networks with the smallest loss had the worst results according to my observation - really!?
 - using dropouts was a real nightmare: I found out that it makes only sense in case you have many weights involved, otherwise the network get unstable were quickly.
 On the other hand I also experienced that the border between "stable driving behavior" and "vehicles misses a curve" is extremely narrow.
 At the end the dropout rates which worked best were between 0.05 and 0.15 only.
-Shouldn't dropouts have better effects!?
+Shouldn't dropouts have better effects?
 - are there any kind of best practices on how to get to good models in a systematic way?
 At least for me it was a high amount of try&error

 It was really great fun to work on this project!!